 Most health center staff and providers understand intuitively that communication, customer service and cultural competency are absolutely critical to effective patient care.
 But what if these "Critical C's" were consistently practiced on a daily basis in the health center?
 What if the health center evaluated, developed and reinforced these three competencies in all staff every year?
 Could such a program also help with staff engagement?

-In this session, you will participate in skills activities - great to bring back to your own organization - designed to build effective communication habits and to help your staff create a respectful culture of customer service.
-You'll also discuss and reflect on the main causes of staff disengagement in health centers and discover some ways to turn that round.
+In this session, you will participate in skills activities - great to bring back to your own organization - designed to build effective communication habits and help your staff create a respectful culture of customer service.

+You'll also discuss and reflect on the main causes of staff disengagement in health centers and discover some ways to turn that around.
 Included in this session is an overview of the Critical C's program, a health center transformation initiative.
 The purpose of the Critical C's is to propel a health center into high performance in communication, customer service and cultural competency.
-The program engages all health center employees, from leaders to staff, and key management processes such as recruitment, training and development, mission and values and more.
+The program engages all health center employees, from leaders to staff, and key management processes such as recruitment, training and development, mission and values, and more.
 In addition to providing consultation for system wide changes in the organization, the program utilizes three eLearning courses for staff training.
-Upon completion of this session, participants will be able to:

 - 1) Identify common communication issues and solutions in health centers, - 2) Explain the distinction between internal and external customers and why it is valuable to include both in customer service development, and - 3) Describe how cultural competence can enable effective interactions with patients and fellow employees.

-Alicia Gonzales, MSW, Chief Operating Officer, National Center for Farmworker Health Salud Mental Track: Programmatic/Administrative Room:
+Katie O'Malley, Curriculum Development & Training Coordinator, National Center for Farmworker Health

+Salud Mental

+Track: Programmatic/Administrative Room: Flamboyán